Omega (barque): History

-"The only commercial square-rigged sailing ships still operating anywhere in the world, in the year 1953, were the Peruvian guano barques: the three-masters Tellus and Maipo, and the four-master Omega.
+"The only commercial square-rigged sailing ships still operating anywhere in the world, in the year 1953, were the Peruvian guano barques: the three-masters Tellus and Maipo, and the four-master Omega."

-In 1957 Omega became the last.
-On 26 June 1958 she embarked on a voyage from the Pachamac Islands to Huacho, both in the Lima region along the Peruvian coast, with a load of 3,000 tons of guano.
+In 1957 the Omega became the last vessel of that category.
+On 26 June 1958 she embarked on a voyage from the Pachacámac Islands to Huacho, both in the Lima region along the Peruvian coast, with a load of 3,000 tons of guano.
 She sprang a leak and sank, ending her era of sail.
 Her captain, Juan Anibal Escobar Hurtado from Callao, was charged with sinking the ship and had his license suspended.
-In spite of paying divers to photograph the wreck to show that Omega sank due to age and poor maintenance, he was never cleared and died six years after the sinking, on 16 August 1964.
+In spite of paying divers to photograph the wreck to show that the Omega sank due to age and poor maintenance, he was never cleared and died six years after the sinking, on 16 August 1964.